is0xjh25/ray-tracer/README.md

 **Email:** yunchi@student.unimelb.edu.au

 ## Completed stages

-Tick the stages bellow that you have completed so we know what to mark (by editing README.md).
-At most **six** marks can be chosen in total for stage three.
-If you complete more than this many marks, pick your best one(s) to be marked!

 <!---
 Tip: To tick, place an x between the square brackes [ ], like so: [x] -->